dingste/mDm/The_mDm_reference.md

+# mDm: move da' machine
-# mDm: A Comprehensive Guide to a Structured Programming Language
+- A Comprehensive Guide to a Structured Programming Language Paradigma -

 ## Abstract
 The mDm programming language stands as a testament to the continuous evolution and innovation within the field of software development, aiming to bridge the gaps highlighted by the deficiencies in existing programming paradigms and languages.
 As outlined in the extensive discussion on the principles behind mDm, this language seeks to address the challenges of structured programming, modularity, and expressiveness, while incorporating the necessary feedback mechanisms and reducing the modeling gap that exists between the problem domain and the software solution.
+Vielmehr kann mit mDm jedes Problem strukturiert und in kleinere Teilprobleme aufgespalten werden.
+Visavice können Teillösungen zu einem größeren Ganzen kombiniert werden.

+The integration of feedback mechanisms and the emphasis on reducing the modeling gap through expressive syntax and constructs in mDm reflect an understanding of the need for programming languages and environments to be more closely aligned with the way systems are conceptualized and designed.
+This is in line with the vision outlined by Krasemann, where the development process is supported by tools that provide instant feedback, allow for the direct manipulation of program structures, and support a seamless transition between design and implementation phases.

 By emphasizing a structured approach to programming through the IPO model and direct sequences (dSeq), mDm not only simplifies the process of software development but also encourages clarity and predictability in program behavior.
 This adherence to structured programming principles ensures that developers can create more maintainable, readable, and robust applications, addressing some of the core deficiencies identified by Floyd and others regarding the need for a rich set of paradigms supported by programming languages.

-Moreover, mDm's innovative use of macros, groupings, and the scope operator ::: facilitates a level of modularity and reusability that is essential for modern software development practices.
+Moreover, mDm's use of macros, groupings, and the scope operator ::: facilitates a level of modularity and reusability that is essential for modern software development practices.
 This approach aligns with the vision of creating a comprehensive language workbench where domain-specific languages (DSLs) and meta-programming play a crucial role in tailoring the programming environment to the specific needs of the problem domain.

-The integration of feedback mechanisms and the emphasis on reducing the modeling gap through expressive syntax and constructs in mDm reflect an understanding of the need for programming languages and environments to be more closely aligned with the way systems are conceptualized and designed.
-This is in line with the vision outlined by Krasemann, where the development process is supported by tools that provide instant feedback, allow for the direct manipulation of program structures, and support a seamless transition between design and implementation phases.

 In summary, mDm represents a forward-thinking approach to programming language design, one that seeks to embody the principles and vision for future programming paradigms and environments.
 By addressing the deficiencies of current languages, providing mechanisms for modularity and expressiveness, and emphasizing the importance of feedback and reduced modeling gaps, mDm offers a glimpse into the potential future of software development.
-As we continue to explore and innovate within the realm of programming languages, mDm serves as a valuable step toward realizing a more expressive, efficient, and user-friendly programming environment.
+As we continue to explore and innovate within the realm of programming languages, mDm serves as a valuable step toward realizing a more expressive and efficient  programming environment.
 ([source] 07.05.2006
  Anforderungen an eine Programmiersprache
  H. Krasemann)